-Forced marriage: Forcing a person into a marriage is a crime in England and Wales.
-It is now an offence, under the Marriage and Civil Partnership (Minimum Age) Act to cause a child under the age of 18 to enter a marriage under any circumstances without the need to prove that form of coercion was used.
-This includes non-legally binding 'traditional' ceremonies which could still be viewed as marriages by the parties and their families.
+Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
 Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
+Schools and colleges can play an important role in safeguarding children from forced marriage.
 There are a range of potential indicators that a child may be at risk of forced marriage, details of which can be found on pages 13-14 of the Multi-agency guidelines: Handling cases of forced marriage.
-Further information on forced marriage is available in guidance published by the

-Forced Marriage Unit.
+Further information on forced marriage is available in guidance published by the Forced Marriage Unit.
 School staff can also contact the Forced Marriage Unit if they need advice or information: Contact: 020 7008 0151 or email fmu@fco.gov.uk.